-Looking to get started with architectural photography?
+Looking to get started with creating great architectural photography?
 These tips will set you off in the right direction.

 To find out about what architectural photography is, what it is used for, and which lens may suit your needs, read these articles: